Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 What are the Consequences of Psilocybin Mushroom Abuse?

-The repercussions of psilocybin mushroom abuse encompass both immediate and long-term physical and psychological effects.
 These effects range from nausea and hallucinations to prolonged physical discomfort and exacerbated mental health conditions.
 Understanding the full scope of these consequences provides a comprehensive perspective on the risks of excessive use.

 What are the Physical Consequences of Psilocybin Mushroom Use?

 Excessive or inappropriate consumption of psilocybin mushrooms can lead to a host of physical symptoms, including dilated pupils, nausea, and coordination issues.
-These manifestations are particularly pronounced when shrooms are consumed in high amounts or combined with other substances.

 Long-Term Effects of Shrooms